 - Add a garlicky flavor by tossing the broccoli with garlic-infused oil or ¼ teaspoon garlic powder before cooking.

 - Add a lemony flavor by tossing with lemon-infused olive oil before cooking or after cooking, squirt on some fresh lemon juice and sprinkle on some lemon zest.

 - After cooking, top with some vegan Parmesan cheese, store-bought or this homemade pumpkin seed Parm.
 If you're not vegan or dairy-free, you can choose a dairy-based Parm instead.

-- Pour on some vegan cheese sauce, cashew cheese sauce or vegan béchamel.
+- Pour on some vegan cheese sauce or vegan béchamel.

 - For a hint of heat, try garnishing with some crushed red pepper flakes.

 - Add broccoli florets to a mixing bowl and toss with olive oil, salt and pepper to combine.

 - If your air fryer has a separate elevated crisping tray or plate, be sure to insert it.
 Add the broccoli to the air fryer basket.
 Air fry at 390° F for 7-10 minutes until desired crispiness is reached, shaking the basket every 2-3 minutes to prevent burning.
 Season with more salt if desired.

 (Please refer to the post above for instructional photographs and other helpful information for this recipe)

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and photos are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.